vanessavps/django-api-test/README.md

 - Deployed on [Heroku](https://vanessa-project.herokuapp.com/)
 - There's a [Postman collection](Postman-Endpoints.postman_collection.json) (v2.1) you can use to test the endpoints on Heroku
 - The project uses SQLite.
-It is filesystem which means Heroku will remove it when it restarts the dyno.
+It is filesystem which means Heroku will remove it when [restarts the dyno](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
 So maybe the testing will not work on Heroku, unless the deploy is triggered again

 ## Installation
 ### Dependencies